spree/spree/guides/content/developer/source/contributing.md

 !!!
 Feature requests without accompanying code will be closed immediately.
 We simply cannot respond efficiently to feature requests through our Issue Tracker.
 If you want to suggest a feature, please use the [mailing list](http://groups.google.com/group/spree-user).
 !!!

-#### How We Prioritize Issues

-Spree is a very large project with lots of activity.
-We try our best to respond to all of the questions and issues our users have.
-We use the following criteria to prioritize issues:

-* Does this bug effect the latest stable release?
-* Are there details on how to reproduce the problem?
-* Is there a patch associated with the issue?
-* Is there a test included in the patch?
-* Has someone else verified the bug?

-We give highest priority to issues where the answer is "yes" to all of these questions.
-Next highest priority is for issues that answer "yes" to most of these questions, particularly the first few criteria.

-***
-You need to include a brief description of the problem and simple steps needed to reproduce it.
-If you fail to supply this minimum level of information your issue will likely be ignored.
-***

 ### Creating a Pull Request